tilburgsciencehub/website/content/tutorials/more-tutorials/educational-videos/equipment-edu-videos.md

 As we said, you want the make the light bigger, so you will need any kind of diffuser to make it appear bigger.
 The most common ones for this purpose are umbrellas, softboxes, and scrims.

-The easiest one to use and control is any kind of **softbox** (a regular square softbox, a stipbox, an octabox, a parabolic softbox...), like those from [Godox](http://www.godox.com/EN/Products_Studio_Accessories_Softbox.html).
+The easiest one to use and control is any kind of **softbox** (a regular square softbox, a stipbox, an octabox, a parabolic softbox...).

 Most modifiers directly attach to your light source, so when choosing one, make sure it **has the same mount of your light source** (hopefully a Bowens mount).